Billy Beane: Oakland Athletics (1997–2015)

-Moneyball has changed how players are valued, and Beane had begun concentrating on high school players, a group he once largely ignored, in the MLB draft, considering them to be heavily undervalued.
+While "Moneyball" had already changed how MLB players were valued, Beane had begun concentrating on high school players, a group he once largely ignored, in the MLB draft, considering them to be heavily undervalued.
 He and other like-minded GMs also changed their draft strategies to focus more on defensive skills, which became undervalued in the years immediately after the Moneyball revolution.
-This new emphasis on defense was displayed in the 2010 season; although the Athletics finished at .500 and again missed the playoffs, they led MLB in defensive efficiency, measured as the percentage of balls put into play by opponents that resulted in outs, and allowed the fewest runs in the AL. In the 2012 season the Athletics again made the playoffs under Beane, winning the American League West title on the last day of the regular season.
+This new emphasis on defense was displayed in the 2010 season; although the Athletics finished at .500 and again missed the playoffs, they led MLB in defensive efficiency, measured as the percentage of balls put into play by opponents that resulted in outs, and allowed the fewest runs in the AL. In February 2012, the Athletics extended Beane's contract through 2019.
+In the 2012 season, the Athletics again made the playoffs under Beane, winning the AL West title on the last day of the regular season.
 The Athletics returned to the playoffs in 2013 by winning the American League West division title again, the team's first back-to-back division championships since the 2002 and 2003 seasons.

-In December 2009, Sports Illustrated named Beane #10 on its list of the Top 10 GMs/Executives of the Decade in all sports.

 On October 5, 2015, the Athletics announced that Beane had been promoted to executive vice president of baseball operations.
 Assistant GM David Forst assumed the job of general manager.
+In November 2022, Beane transitioned into a new role as senior advisor to owner John Fisher, and Forst became the new head of baseball operations.
+Under Beane's tenure as general manager, the Athletics reached the postseason eight times (2000, 2001, 2002, 2003, 2006, 2012, 2013, 2014) but won just one postseason series (the ALDS in 2006), which included seven consecutive losses (five of them in Oakland) in a winner-take-all game.